 This programme is geared to line and change managers, change agents and programme and operations staff who are leading change in their field of expertise within the UN and with partners.
 The course is helpful for staff setting up offices, and those leading or coordinating both complex organizational change as well as implementing organizational changes with their teams.

-The programme fee of $1,750 includes exclusive all materials and webinars as well as access to a closed online discussion and at least five instances of personal feedback on participant strategy development.
+The programme fee of $1,750 includes all dedicated materials and webinars as well as access to a closed online discussion and at least five instances of personal feedback on participant strategy development.